 Would you shop for and buy a house without first knowing the asking price?
 How about a car?
 Of course not!
 You’d know what your budget is, look for a house or car that falls within your budget, and then decide whether the price tag is worth it to you.
-So it goes with the cost of college.
+The same applies when choosing a college: you must calculate the cost of college when putting together your college list.

 A college education will probably be the first or second most expensive purchase that an individual will ever make over the course of his or her entire lifetime.
 Yet, most people will select an institution and either completely ignore the cost or not be aware of what the true cost of that school will be.
 Then, once they get accepted and have their heart set on one school or another, they find that the cost of education is far more than they expected.